hjellinek/ctk-core/docs/RunningTests_CLI.md

     <launch dir>/
       | - ctk-testpack-0.5.1-SNAPSHOT.jar
       | - application.properties
+      | - ctk
       | - lib/
       |       |- cts-java-0.5.1-SNAPSHOT-tests.jar
       |       |- log4j2.xml
+      |       |- antRunTests.xml
       | - target/

 ```
+## Run and Results

-The simplest way to run is to simply execute all tests from the launch dir, passing in the address of your target server:
+The simplest way to run is to simply execute all tests from the launch dir, passing in the address of your target server; you can do this using the `ctk` script (start with `ctk -h` for usage), or by invoking `java`:

+- `ctk ...`
-`java -jar ctk-testpack-0.5.1-SNAPSHOT.jar --ctk.tgt.urlRoot=http://myserver:8000/v0.5.1`
+- `java -jar ctk-testpack-0.5.1-SNAPSHOT.jar --ctk.tgt.urlRoot=http://myserver:8000/v0.5.1`

-If you want to attach a debugger to the CTK, use:
+Advanced tip: if you want to attach a debugger to the command-line CTK, use:

     java -Xdebug -Xrunjdwp:server=y,transport=dt_socket,address=8000,suspend=n \
          -jar ctk-testpack-0.5.1-SNAPSHOT.jar

+When the tests are done, the reports will be in the `target/` dir.
+There are normal ant-junit reports in txt and HTML, and HTML versions in `target/report/html`

+You might want Desktop notifications about the results of these tests; check into the [ShoulderTap](https://github.com/ryandoyle/shouldertap) project

 ## Altering the run
+**NOTE**: 30 June 2015 TestSuites and using matchStr to select non-default tests is not tested, probably not working

+The CTK primary control is via properties such as the ones you've been setting (`ctk.tgt.urlRoot` etc).
+You can see and set these in the `application.properties` file.
+Properties can also be set in your environment.

+Properties passed in directly to the CTK using command line "--<name>=<val>".
+These override your property files and environment variables.
+You can do this for almost any property; the exception is items which are controlled during static initialization, like logging.
+So, for logging control you will need to edit a file the CTK will load early just for this purpose, "`lib/log4j2.xml`" (We'll discuss that a bit more, in the `Tuning the output` section below.)

-If you want to alter the test selection strings, you can do that on the command line (or using environment variables):
+If you want to alter the test selection strings, you can do that on the command line (or using environment variables, etc):

 ```